One Day in Hue: The Best Things to Do in Hue, Vietnam

 2. Thien Mu Pagoda

 One of the most popular things to do in Hue is to see the Thien Mu Pagoda.
+If you only have one day in Hue, you should definiltey make time to see it!
 This iconic, seven-story pagoda is situated on a hill overlooking the perfume river.
-It’s definitely worth a visit!
 About 4 miles from the city center, it’s not really walk-able, but you can take a quick motorbike taxi there.

 3. The Citadel (Imperial City)